The 10 most common forms of employee misconduct

 8. Breach of Confidentiality

-The unauthorised sharing of confidential business information can be very damaging for your business.
-It’s important to safeguard this information and take appropriate action if you suspect there has been a breach of confidence.
+The unauthorised sharing of confidential business information can be extremely damaging to your business, particularly if it breaches the GDPR (General Data Protection Regulations) and compromises any client information.
+It is important to safeguard this information and take appropriate action if you suspect there has been a breach of confidence.

 9. Unprofessional Conduct